Sacred Heart Roman Catholic Church

 School

-The school was at 27 Everett Street and was ready in 1873.
+The school was at 27 Everett Street and was ready in August of 1877.
 The church would be for a while on the ground floor and the school on the second floor.
-The school was served by the Sisters of Notre Dame who also served the girls’ schools in Chicopee and Holyoke.
-In 1925 a new school was erected on the site of the old school.
+The third floor was a social hall.
+The cellar was for fraternal groups.
+The school was served by the Sisters of Notre Dame de Namur who also served the girls’ schools in Chicopee and Holyoke.
+They only served girls.
+In 1881 a high school system started.
+Boys were allowed into the elementary school in 1908.
+POSTCARD look at the back of the school.

 Rectory